dmikushin/axt-spl-library/README.md

 This project contains the code to perform the SpMV product on NVIDIA's GPUs:

-* AXT format.
+* AXT format:
-        - Uncompacted with tileHeight = 1.
+	- Uncompacted with tileHeight = 1
-        - Uncompacted with tileHeight > 1.
+	- Uncompacted with tileHeight > 1
 	- Compacted with tileHeight = 1 (not completed)

-* AXC format.
+* AXC format:
-	- New version.
+	- New version

-* K1 format.
+* K1 format:
-	- Original version from paper.
+	- Original version from the paper
 	- Improved version (reordering integrated)

-* CSR format.
+* CSR format:
         - Naive version
-        - CUSPARSE function.
+        - CUSPARSE function

 ## Prerequisites